LightAndLight/snake-wrangling-talk/slides/cbc.md

 <div class="notes">
 Up until now, I had been requiring 1 or more spaces after keywords, but this in incorrect.
-Spaces are only required between tokens when their concatenation would create another token
+Spaces are only required between tokens when their concatenation would be a single token
 </div>

 ##